cassielchadwick/EchoesOfAzeroth_Mountains/README.md

-# Echoes of Azeroth: Quel'Thalas
+# Echoes of Azeroth: Vanilla Mountains

 `EchoesOfAzeroth_QuelThalas` is a content plugin for `EchoesOfAzeroth`.